srees1988/srees1988.github.io/_posts/2019-10-01-rserver-in-gcloud.md

 sudo chmod -R 770 shared_folder/
 ```

 Step 3.4.
 Add users and link them to shared folder: Here I am adding Steve as an example to the recently created "marketing" group.
-Steve's home folder has been linked to 'master' users shared folder.
+Steve's home folder has been linked to 'master user's shared folder.

 ```
 sudo adduser steve